Students from “UTokyoGSC-Next” received multiple awards at Regeneron ISEF 2026

-The International Science and Engineering Fair (ISEF) 2026, where high school students from around the world present the results of their science and technology research,
+The Regeneron International Science and Engineering Fair (ISEF) 2026, where high school students from around the world present the results of their science and technology research,

-was held in Phoenix, Arizona, USA, from May 9th to 15th, 2026
+was held in Phoenix, Arizona, USA, from May 9th to 15th, 2026.

 Five of them were students of UTokyoGSC-Next.